-When creating an incremental backup using mysqlbackup, you need to specify values for ––incremental-base parameter.
+When creating an incremental backup using mysqlbackup, you need to specify values for the ––incremental-base parameter.
 LSN (Log Sequence Number) must be specified in this parameter.
 This is the starting point for backup.
 The LSN value is returned after the backup is done.
 Alternatively, you can specify the value history: last_backup, and mysqlbackup will insert END LSN of the previous backup.

 If you specify LSN of full backup, you will actually create a differential backup.

 MySQL Enterprise backup is very similar to Xtrabackup, but there are some differences.
-For example, for mysqlbackup, you just need to specify LSN number, while for Xtrabackup, you need to save the previous backup on disk.
+For example, for mysqlbackup, you just need to specify the LSN number, while for Xtrabackup, you need to save the previous backup on disk.
 More detailed comparison is here.

 For many, the disadvantage may be that this product is not free.
-And if you only need incremental backups, then buying MySQL Enterprise Edition for mysqlbackup utility may be an overkill.
+And if you only need incremental backups, then buying MySQL Enterprise Edition for mysqlbackup utility may be overkill.